 The University of Exeter has a mandate which means all taught modules should have a Library created Reading List in ELE or the appropriate software.
 The Reading Lists Policy in the TQA Manual lays out what this means from both sides.

-If you want to ensure your Term Two reading list for the 2021/22 academic year is ready for the start of term please send this as soon as you can by 30th November 2021.
+If you want to ensure your Term One reading list for the 2022/23 academic year is ready for the start of term please send this as soon as you can by 24th June 2022.

 We can accept a partial list at this early stage and you can send edits later when you know more about what's on your list.

 The Reading List Team will do all the work of creating the online list, scanning chapters and articles plus making it available via ELE - all we need from you is your reading list as a word document and enough time to complete the work.

 For modules taught at Exeter email: firstname.lastname@example.org